Free, National, and 24-Hour Narcotics Hotline Numbers and Resources

 - Boys Town National Hotline: You can reach specially trained counselors for support at any time by calling this hotline.
 1-800-448-3000.

 - Covenant House Teen Hotline: If you feel unsafe or you don’t know where to turn, you can call this hotline at any time.
-You can visit their website for United States, Canada, and Latin America location hotlines.
+You can visit their website for hotlines in the United States, Canada, and Latin America.

 - National Runaway Safeline (NRS): If you are seeking assistance, the NRS hotline can provide you with a number of resources.
 1-800-RUNAWAY.

 Substance-Specific Narcotics Hotline Numbers